zhenghaohe/zhenghao.me/content/blog/my-react-aha-moments.md

 <div class='tip tip-left'><p>
 Actually instead of using "===", React uses "Object.is".
 But they are really just the same except for two cases: "NaN" and "0" vs. "-0"</p></div>

+<div class='tip tip-right'><p>
+Immutability and referential equality has its their overhead too - they lead to significant cloning and memory allocations.</p></div>

 State updates in React should always be done immutably, which is really no strangers to most of the React devs out there.
 But what are the reasons exactly for having immutability when updating states in React?
 The common answer you can find on the Internet is that mutation causes confusion about when and why data actually got updated, or where a change came from.
 But recently I just realized that there is another, arguably more important reason for not mutating state is that, React relies on shallow equality checks to compare the current props and previous props to avoid unnecessary re-renders when you opted in some optimization with either `React.memo`, `PureComponent` , `shouldComponentUpdate` etc. That means React determines whether a prop is a new value by doing something conceptually similar to `Object.keys(prevProps).some(key => prevProps[key] !== nextProps[key])`. _If_ you mutate, then the properties in the `props` stay the same referentially, which results in React assuming those components didn’t change at all.
 Therefore, it can result in components not rendering when you expected they would render.